SNAP Benefits in South Dakota: How to Apply and Qualify

 SHARE

 The Supplemental Nutrition Assistance Program, or SNAP, helps you and your family buy groceries.
-It provides monthly funds on an EBT card to help low-income households in South Dakota afford healthy food.
+This program provides monthly funds to low-income households in South Dakota to purchase healthy food.

 SNAP Income Limits and Benefit Amounts in South Dakota